ng-Classic/ng-classic/aio/content/guide/form-validation.md

 To use an async validator in template-driven forms, create a new directive and register the `NG_ASYNC_VALIDATORS` provider on it.

-In the example below, the directive injects the `UniqueAlterEgoValidator` class that contains the actual validation logic and invokes it in the `validate` function, triggered by Angular Classicwhen validation should happen.
+In the example below, the directive injects the `UniqueAlterEgoValidator` class that contains the actual validation logic and invokes it in the `validate` function, triggered by Angular Classic when validation should happen.

 <code-example path="form-validation/src/app/shared/alter-ego.directive.ts" region="async-validator-directive"></code-example>